super16/super16.github.io/_notes/2022-01-09-alpine-django-tailwind.md

 slug: "alpine-js-and-tailwindcss-in-django-templates"
 snippet: "How to make your web pages more dynamic at client-side."
 native: true
+meta: "A guide how to use Alpine.js + Tailwind CSS in Django templates as minified code.
+  Detailed guidance how to start project from the scratch."
 ---

 # {{ page.title }}